denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Our Approach

-As in Section~\ref{sec:problem_formulation}, $c_i[t]$ and $\hat{c}_i[t]$ denote the noise free pixel intensity and the corresponding prediction for $i$-th channel.
-In \cref{sec:experiments}, we plot the RMSE vs.\ RMV for multiple tasks, observing that the plots closely resemble the identity $y=x$.
-Following\cite{calibration_levi}, we don't use the training dataset for re-calibration.
-We use the validation dataset for re-calibration and we show the calibration plots on test dataset.
+As in Section~\ref{sec:problem_formulation}, $c_i[t]$ and $\hat{c}_i[t]$ denote the noise-free pixel intensity and the corresponding prediction for $i$-th channel.
+In \cref{fig:sampling}, we plot the RMSE vs.\ RMV for multiple tasks, observing that the plots closely resemble the identity $y=x$.
+Following~\cite{calibration_levi}, we use the validation dataset for recalibration and show calibration plots on the test dataset. \figBioSR \figSampling \figPatchComparison

-In supplementary Sec S6, we inspect the relevance of using sampling for estimating unconstrained uncertainty.